A very bad theory about theories

 This is said to be a “formal scientific definition,” but no sources for this definition are given.

-Unfortunately, the NAS definition is clearly contradicted by usage, even in the case of the examples cited by NAS, e.g., atomic theory and plate tectonics.
-These ideas were known to scientists as “theories” long before they were widely accepted.
+Unfortunately, the NAS definition is clearly contradicted by usage, even in the case of the examples cited by NAS, which included the atomic theory and plate tectonics.
+One may easily confirm that these ideas were known to scientists as “theories” long before they were widely accepted.

 The theoryC of continental drift proposed in 1912 by Wegener remained controversial for a half-century due to lack of evidence, and lack of a credible idea for what forces could move continents, and yet was known during this period as the “drift theory” or “continental drift theory”, e.g., as in a 1928 symposium reviewed in Nature.
 Wegener himself referred to it as the “displacement theory”, e.g., his 1929 book begins with “Entstehung der Verschiebungstheorie”, the origin of the displacement theory.

-The evidence that scientist use the word “theory” for conjectures is simply that they apply it to ideas before they are well established, and they may refer to competing ideas, or even rejected ideas, as theories.
+Again, the evidence that scientists use the word “theory” for unproven conjectures is simply that they apply it to ideas before they are well established, and they may refer to competing ideas, or even rejected ideas, as theories.
 The image below is a snippet of p.
-5 from Kasbeer’s 1975 “Bibliography of Continental Drift and Plate Tectonics,” showing references to theory in German (theorie), French (théorie), Italian (teoria) and English (theory).
+5 from Kasbeer’s 1975 “Bibliography of Continental Drift and Plate Tectonics,” showing references to the concept in German (theorie), French (théorie), Italian (teoria) and English (theory).

 - at the top, a reference to the competing “contraction theory” (mountains emerged by contraction of earth’s crust as it cooled from molten rock)